geudde/attic-chest/pages/03.season-2/09.meeting-21/07.against-life/docs.md

 #### From Posidippus

-What tranquil Road unvex’d by strife
+What tranquil road unvex’d by strife
-Can Mortals chose thro’ Human Life?
+Can mortals chose thro’ human life?
-Attend the Courts, attend the Bar —
+Attend the courts, attend the Bar —
-There Discord reigns, and endless Jar;
+There discord reigns, and endless jar;
-At Home the weary Wretches find
+At home the weary wretches find
-Severe disquietude of Mind:
+Severe disquietude of mind:
-To till the Fields, gives toil & Pain,
+To till the fields, gives toil & pain,
-Eternal Terrors sweep the Main,
+Eternal terrors sweep the main,
-If Rich, we fear to lose our store
+If rich, we fear to lose our store
-Need, & distress, await the Poor.
+Need, & distress, await the poor.
-Sad cares, the bands of Hymen give
+Sad cares, the bands of hymen give
 Friendless, forlorn, th’unmarried live,
 Are children born? we anxious groan
-Childless, the want of Heirs we moan,
+Childless, the want of heirs we moan,
 Wild, giddy schemes our youth engage,
-Weakness, and Wants depress old-age.
+Weakness, and wants depress old-age.
-Would Fate then with my wish comply
+Would fate then with my wish comply
-I’d never live, or quickly Die!
+I’d never live, or quickly die!